-Recorded interviews and transcripts are a great way to capture and preserve the milestones and events of your life.
+Recorded interviews (or recordings and transcripts) are a great way to capture and preserve the milestones and events of your life.
 They provide a straightforward record that flows more or less chronologically from your birth to childhood, adolescence, careers and perhaps even marriage or kids.

 You may decide that this type of record is all you need.
 Or you may wish to shape your reminiscences into a fully developed story that is more than a series of situations and events.

 Behind each milestone in your life is a backdrop painted with adventure, pathos, laughter, disappointment, wonder, celebration, grief and joy.
 Storyphile can take your transcribed interviews and shape them into a compelling, action-driven narrative.
 We can help you develop a page-turning tale that can amuse, entertain, inspire or even teach.